Skip to main content

 Reliable Concussion / Post-Concussion Syndrome pain relief starts here

 Don't let concussion / post-concussion syndrome be something you just power through.
 At LAOSS, expert care is close to home.
 With same- or next-day appointments at multiple Los Angeles locations, you'll never wait weeks or months for answers.
 Our team offers comprehensive treatment from diagnosis through recovery.
-Whether you need physical therapy, injections, or surgery, you'll receive coordinated, personalized care every step of the way.
+Whether you need return-to-play clearance, treatment for lingering headaches and dizziness, or vestibular therapy, you'll receive coordinated, personalized care every step of the way.

 Call or schedule online today to begin your recovery with a trusted sports injury specialist in Los Angeles.
 Relief, confidence, and renewed strength are within reach.